ICSE-2022-Submission/Automatic-Merge-Conflict-Resolution-Tools/README.md

-# Automatic-Merge-Conflict-Resolution-Tools
+# Automatic Merge Conflict Resolution Tools: The Current State and Barriers to Adoption
-Replication package for ICSE 2022 submission titled "Automatic Merge Conflict Resolution Tools: The Current State and Barriers to Adoption"
+Replication package for the ICSE 2022 technincal track submission